xpack/vscode-xpack-extension-ts/README.md

 Open the
 [Quick Start](https://xpack.github.io/vscode/quick-start/)
 page in a browser and follow the steps.
-In addition to being a fully functional project, the result will also be a good starting point for more complex projects.
+In addition to being a fully functional project, the result can also be a good starting point for more complex projects.

 ## How it works